 Sandbox is an environment created to run untrusted and unauthorized applications so that they cannot harm the underlying OS.
 Sandboxing is a common security practice that is used to test third-party unauthorized or suspicious codes.
 It is very much like Virtualization, as an application running in a sandbox environment cannot access the original device, nor access your personal files or folders.

 Running programs in a sandbox is not a difficult thing these days.
 With a lot of Sandboxing software available out there for Windows 10/8/7 OS, you can easily run any program in a sandbox.
-It is also considered as a good security and a protective measure against malicious applications.
-Applications running in the sandbox have no special privileges and they run in a very low profile.
+It is also considered good security and a protective measure against malicious applications.
+Applications running in the sandbox have no special privileges, and they run in a very low profile.

 What is Sandboxing

 Sandboxing is basically a technique of running applications in a virtually isolated environment.
-The running applications are provided with a virtual memory and disk space.
+The running applications are provided with virtual memory and disk space.
 The communication between the running application and the underlying operating system is barred.
-Sandboxed applications are usually not allowed to access the hardware components or the contents of hard disk without permissions.
+Sandboxed applications are usually not allowed to access the hardware components or the contents of hard disks without permission.
 They run with a very low profile & privileges.

-Let us take a look at some free sandboxing software that are available for Windows.
+Let us take a look at some free sandboxing software that are available for Windows 10.

 2. Time Freeze